-Yes, Starbucks, Nike, and Mcdonald’s have a large market share in Germany.
+Starbucks, Nike, and McDonald’s have a large market share in Germany.

 Were any other reasons besides the ones mentioned given for Walmart’s failure?

-Yes, labor issues, organizational rules, and practices, German market conditions / consumer preferences.
+Yes, labor issues, organizational rules and practices, and German market conditions/consumer preferences.

 Did Walmart sell German products?

-No, Walmart primarily sold American products in Germany and found that the German consumers were not interested.
+No, Walmart primarily sold American products in Germany and found that consumers were uninterested.

 What is the difference between organizational rules and practices in the US and Germany?

 In the US, Walmart is known for its “fast-food” approach to store management, which relies on standardized procedures and scripts for employees to follow.
 This type of management can be seen as inflexible and unresponsive to the needs of local customers.
 In Germany, they are very concerned with following the rules in hiring/firing employees.
 There is a high percentage of unionized workforces in Germany, where workers have more rights than in Walmart’s US workforce.